algorandfoundation/algokit-fullstack-template/tests_generated/test_all_default_parameters_off_starter/frontend/README.md

 - [daisyUI](https://daisyui.com/) - A component library for Tailwind CSS.
 - [use-wallet](https://github.com/txnlab/use-wallet) - A React hook for connecting to an Algorand wallet providers.
 - [npm](https://www.npmjs.com/): Node.js package manager
+It has also been configured to have a productive dev experience out of the box in [VS Code](https://code.visualstudio.com/), see the [.vscode](./.vscode) folder.
 # Integrating with smart contracts and application clients

 Refer to the detailed guidance on [integrating with smart contracts and application clients](./src/contracts/README.md).
 In essence, for any smart contract codebase generated with AlgoKit or other tools that produce compile contracts into ARC34 compliant app specifications, you can use the `algokit generate` command to generate TypeScript or Python typed client.
 Once generated simply drag and drop the generated client into `./src/contracts` and import it into your React components as you see fit.